The Tight Labour Market in Canada and How Employers Can Stay Competitive

 5. Financial Wellness Support

 Employees in Canada are putting more and more emphasis on their financial readiness.
-In order to aid them such as RRSP matching, student bursaries, professional development dollars, and financial webinars and training.
+In order to aid them, employers can offer benefits such as RRSP matching, student bursaries, professional development dollars, and financial webinars and training.

 6. Company Culture and Social Wellness